Moscow Russia Orphanage

 I made it a point to visit the Kenafric School and orphanage just outside of Nairobi.
 The children waited about two hours for me to come and see them after school.
 They were all barefoot, hungry, and anxious to hear why I had come to visit them.
 I brought 170 articles of clothing and 60 packets of medical supplies with me on this visit, as well as a small amount of food.
 I explained to them that my intention with my exhibition at the French Cultural Center in downtown Nairobi, was to emphasize to the people of Nairobi, that they and others like them are important to the future of Kenya.

 Medillin, Colombia -- Solo Exhibition

-In February 1999 I was invited to exhibit my work and lecture in Medillin, Colombia at the Centro Colombo, a University in downtown Medillin.
+In February 1999 I was invited to exhibit my work and lecture in Medellin, Colombia at the Centro Colombo, a University in downtown Medellin.
 While I was there I gave three television interviews, two radio and three newspaper interviews and worked with advanced college students regarding the power of art.
 Part of the exhibition included fourteen life sized drawings that I did on the walls in charcoal.

 I was asked by many WHY?
 Why do something you cannot sell.
 I simply answered that I was not there to sell my work, that I had come to make an impression upon the people of Medellin regarding the fragility of their children.
 Like so many children of Medellin, my drawings would disappear.

 Oil on Raw linen

 Thirteen life sized drawings on